fusioncharts/dev_centre_docs/chart-guide/standard-charts/pareto-charts.md

 Now, let's customize the appearance and properties of the charts.

-## Display values for the line series
+## Display Values for the Line Series

 By default, the auto-generated percentage values for the line chart are not rendered.
 To specify the percentage data values for the line chart, set the `showLineValues` attribute to `1`.